davidmnelson/profiles/README.md

 ## SoftwareUpdateRestrictions.mobileconfig ##
 Disables automatic updates for OS and apps, but updates for XProtect and configuration data remain active.
 Disables installation of prerelease software.
 Disables app adoption.

+## TextToSpeechEnabled.mobileconfig ##
+Enables "Speak selected text when the key is pressed" and sets Control+R hotkey.